Authentication & Account Linking¶

 ConflictDialog.Show(

-message: "This email is already linked to another account.
-What would you like to do?",
+message: "This email is already linked to another account.",

 option1: "Unlink & Link to Current Account",